galyverasi/Five_Green_Thumbs/README.md

 #### Find your local vegan or vegetarian restaurant

 #### MVP Goals
- 1. Users will be able to create a account with basic information
+ 1. Users will be able to create an account with basic information
  2. Users will be able to search local restaurants by zip code
  2. Users will be able to save or delete a restaurant
  3. Be able to leave comments or reviews on a restaurant

 #### Stretch Goals
  1. Users will be able to leave a rating on a restaurant
+ 2. Sort results by price range

 #### Tech stack
 * NodeJS